 - 1 teaspoon salt

-- 3 cups skim milk or unsweetened coconut milk
+- 3 cups skim milk or alternative milk

 - 1 12-ounce can fat-free evaporated milk or coconut cream